outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

        4. \# emerge -av fcitx-configtool fcitx-sunpinyin or fcitx-googlepinyin

           It's optional to install *fcitx-configtool* if you are OK to configure Fcitx on command line manually.
-    18. ffmpeg

-        `ffmpeg` is emerged by some other packages, one of which might be `mplayer` or `mpv`.
-However, the default installation does not support `v4l` (`video4linux`), thus webcamera not working.

-        In order to add support `v4l`, add USE flags `v4l` and `libv4l`.

-        ```
-        # emerge -av1 ffmpeg
-        ```

-    3. \# emerge -av mpv
+    3. mpv

+       By default, stable *mpv* is really old (0.9.2).
+We can install the recent 0.17.0 instead.

+       >media-video/mpv vaapi

+       >~media-video/mpv-0.17.0

+       1. *mpv* depends on *ffmpeg* as dependency.
+Some playback features are not enabled by default.
+We should tune *ffmpeg* USE flags to enable them.
-       If *mpv* does not play videos after kernel upgrades, try to reinstall `emerge -av1 mpv xf86-video-intel` and reboot.
+       1. If *mpv* does not play videos after kernel upgrades, try to reinstall `emerge -av1 mpv xf86-video-intel` and reboot.

-       Previously, I use `mplayer` which is inactive of development.
+       2. Previously, I use `mplayer` which is inactive of development.
 Now `mpv` is a good choice and has built-in simple GUI based on *lua* language.
 Under *xfce4*, you might need *reboot* to let *mpv* work.

-       If want to play video from URL (like live broadcast), install *youtube-dl*.
+       3. The default *lua* USE flag of *mpv* brings along a *youtube-dl* hook script. `mpv url` (like live broadcast) will automatically invoke *youtube-dl* to download video cache while palying.
+Before that, install *youtube-dl*.
 And make sure *ffmpeg* is installed with `network` USE flag.
 If the url is *https*, then add `gnutls` or `openssl` USE flag to *ffmpeg*.
 Ether `gnutls` or `openssl` is fine and you don't need both.
-The default *lua* USE flag of *mpv* brings along a *youtube-dl* hook script. `mpv url` will automatically invoke *youtube-dl* to download video cache while palying.

-       Though *youtube-dl* support many sites, it does play well with Chinese ones.
+       4. Though *youtube-dl* support many sites, it does play well with Chinese ones.
 We can try `mpv $(youtube-dl --get-url http://v.youku.com/v_show/id_XMTU2Mjc4MTc4NA==.html)`.

+          If *youtube-dl* sucks, try *livestreamer*.
-       There is another tool tuned for Chinese sites, that is *you-get* written by Python3.
+       5. There is another tool tuned for Chinese sites, that is *you-get* written with Python3.
 It's brilliant like this `you-get -p mpv url`.
 I install this package in Python3 virtual environment (*pyvenv*).
 Of course, *you-get* can be used to download video directly from sites like youtube-dl.

-       If the url is blocked, we should first enable *proxychains* or *torify*.
+       6. If the url is blocked, we should first enable *proxychains* or *torify*.
+       7. If want to make use of *hardware decoding*, both *mpv* and *ffmpeg* should enable *vaapi* USE flag.
+       8. Watching speed.

+          When playing url videos, *mpv* might throtle/stuck a lot waiting for cache.
+This is due to ISP throtling; video provider streaming limit; network bandwidth etc.

+          1. Set `--cache=500000`; press SPACE to pause for a while (say 10 minutes); then SPACE to play.
+          2. Run *youtube-dl url* and *mpv partial-downloaded-file* separately (say in two terminals).
+If does play the partial file, try `-f best` argument which tell to download audio and video into a single file (without merging support).
+If downloading audio and video separately, there would be no audio or video when playing.
+          3. Tunning playback speed.
+       9. We can use Firefox addons *Watch with MPV* or *Open With* to watch video by invoking *mpv*.
+But *Watch with MPV* cannot handle GFW issue.
+Also *mpv*'s default *youtube-dl* may not handle Chinese sites. *Open With* addon is capable of customizing multiple personal applications:

+          ```
+	  /usr/bin/proxychains /usr/bin/mpv  --
+	  or
+	  ~/workspace/virtualenv3/bin/you-get -p /usr/bin/mpv --
+          ```

+          Since using the *Open With* addon, save more CPU and memory.
+    18. ffmpeg
+        1. `ffmpeg` is emerged by some other packages, one of which might be `mplayer` or `mpv`.
+        2. However, the default installation does not support `v4l` (`video4linux`), thus webcamera not working.
+In order to add support `v4l`, add USE flags `v4l` and `libv4l`.
+        3. By default *mpv* use *software decoding*.
+To use *hardware decoding* of Intel GPU, enable *vaapi* for *ffmpeg*.
+When playing, add `--hwdec=auto` or `--hwdec=vaapi` argument.
+Of course, it can be added to configuration file (like *~/.config/mpv/mpv.conf*).

+        Manually enabled USE flags are:

+        >media-video/ffmpeg gnutls v4l libv4l vaapi

+        ```
+        # emerge -av1 ffmpeg
+        ```

     4. Details on [*youtube-dl*](https://github.com/rg3/youtube-dl) and [*you-get*](https://github.com/soimort/you-get), refer to their Github pages.
     4. \# emerge -av guayadeque, make sure the `minimal` USE flag is enabled to install a very minimal build (disables, for example, plugins, fonts, most drivers, non-critical features).
 Then emerge plugins on demand.